mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 ## How to do unit testing

 So let's have a look on how to do unit testing in general.
-As i said before, the point of a unit test is to test a particular unit (let's assume a class) in isolation.
+As I said before, the point of a unit test is to test a particular unit (let's assume a class) in isolation.
 The reason is, that we want to control the external world of this object in order to check certain behavior with eliminating the possibility that any other external situation of the environment is causing the expected result or interferes with our unit under test.
 This allows us, just like in a lot of other science experiments, "proove" a certain behavior of our code.

 Here's the basic example that we will use for now (actually it is form [my original groovy blog post](https://www.road-to-cuba-and-beyond.com/groovify-cuba-app-integrate-with-cuba/)).